 10. Avoid Rubbing Your Harshly

-Always prefer to towel dry your hair.
-Never be harsh while rubbing your hair with a towel.
+Towel drying is always preferable, but never be harsh while rubbing your hair with a towel.
 This can cause severe damage and make your hair look very dull.
 You can instead try squeezing out excess water gently or leave your hair to dry on its own.

 Mistakes Women Make While Washing Hair – The Don’ts